martinchernyavskiy/Notes/CS/Algorithms/Asymptotic Notation (Complexity).md

 base case: gcd(1, 1) --> 1 for a+b smallest = 2

+inductive hypothesis: for a+b <= n the algorithm correctly

 inductive step: a+b = n+1

 case 1: a=b

-case 2: a< b the algorithm returns gcd(a, b-a) but we know by fact one that this equals to gcd(a, b)
+case 2: a< b the algorithm correct returns gcd(a, b-a) but we know by fact one that this equals to gcd(a, b)

+case 3: is similar for a> b

+Algorithm 2: is not correct, gcd(4,4) will do gcd(4,0 ) forever

+Algorithm 3:

+Algorithm 4:

+counter examples are enough

+Algorithm 5: correct

+Lemma (intuitoon)